 By what logic in "Admit No Impediment" does the speaker apprehend her surroundings?
 Apparently through an elaborate series of signs whose meanings only she is able to access, for why else state: "maybe it should be if your napkin/hasn't moved."
 That "maybe" tells us all we need to know as to what extent the "you" is aware of the speaker's matrix of logic.

 Warden is one of the most painful volumes of poetry I've read in some time.
 The book's very next poem is a minimalist ball-peen hammer to the reader's skull in which we learn, among other things, that the speaker uses her "pussy/correctly", and then addressing the Other, writes "your cock/in my throat/finger/up your ass//put pressure inside there//midwifing/the shit out of/this morning".
 Wolff's candor in this poem, like most of the poems in Warden, are alarming to encounter, almost offensive, but it's difficult for your heart to harden when in the middle of this corporeal bluntness this line appears between "face down" and "no pressure" - "all by myself I have to feel".
-Considering the way Wolff addresses the reader, and a
+Considering the way Wolff addresses the reader, and after seeing that the next poem is titled "Poor Mr Rochester", one starts to wonder if the personas stalking this book aren't Jane Eyre and Bertha Mason.

 There's a scene in Wes Anderson's film Rushmore where Miss Cross confronts Max Fischer, a student whose various attachments are always fierce and serve as substitutes for unexpressed grief he has for his mother who died when he was a child.
 In this scene, Max's obsessions have turned from his beloved school - Rushmore (in fact, he's been kicked out) - to Miss Cross herself, one of the school's teachers he's been courting ever since they met, yet she's unable to reciprocate Max's affections.
-In this dialogue,
+In this dialogue, Miss Cross is forced to establish a boundary between them - via anger - and she does so by making him locate his desire for her within the language of her body.
+As a result, she moves Max closer to the fact his attraction is really another shelter for his unacknowledged grief:

 MAX